genericmoniker/mirror/README.md

 a keyboard attached to the device, or you can do configuration on another machine (like a desktop PC) and copy `instance/mirror.db` and `instance/mirror.key` to the device.

-For configuring other services, you'll need to create `instance/config.py` in the mirror directory, with contents described below.

 ## Plugins